oldham123/cfa_level_iii/_readings/Reading 15 Managing Institutional Investor Portfolios.md

   - Banks are heavily regulated, and adhering to this regulation is complex and expensive
     - This often takes the form of being compelled to hold sufficient reserve capital

-## 15.M: Comapre the asset/liability management needs of pension funds, foundations, endowments, insurance companies, and banks
+## 15.M: Compare the asset/liability management needs of pension funds, foundations, endowments, insurance companies, and banks

-- For portfolios with clear measurable liablities, ALM is the preferred means of evaluation
+- For portfolios with clear measurable liabilities, ALM is the preferred means of evaluation
   - Primarily, management should have the aim of matching asset and liability duration
   - Secondarily, a focus on surplus, and stability of that surplus
   - Deviation from this matching may be acceptable to exploit interest rate variation, but this depends on risk tolerance